-More and more parents around the globe are choosing to opt out of vaccinating themselves and their children.
-As a result of this trend that’s been gaining more and more momentum, a harsh response has come from the “pro-vaccine” community -criticizing parents for their decision to not vaccinate.
-At the end of the day it’s not really about “pro-vaccination” or “anti-vaccination,” it’s not one “against” the other or about pointing fingers and judgement, it’s simply about looking at all of the information from a neutral standpoint.
+More and more parents around the globe are choosing to opt out of vaccinating themselves and their children, and the “pro-vaccine” community is not happy, criticizing parents for their decision to not vaccinate.
+At the end of the day it’s not really about “pro-vaccination” or “anti-vaccination,” however; it’s not about pointing fingers or pitting one against the other, it’s simply about looking at all of the information from a neutral standpoint.
 It’s about asking questions and communicating so people can make the best possible decisions for themselves and their children.
 Parents love their kids and the vaccine “controversy” has made it difficult for many parents to know what to do.

 It’s not just parents, it’s doctors too.